futpib/react-bubble-chart/README.md

 tooltip on hover.
 Can be used if you want to do fancier dom stuff than just set some text values.

+### `tooltipShouldShow` (optional)

+A function that is passed the d3 data object to determine if the node hover should should trigger tooltip.

+### `instance.triggerTooltip(_id)`

+An instance method to trigger the tooltip programmatically.
+Pass the d3 data object `_id` value, and a tooltip will be displayed for the node with given `_id`.

+Intended for use with react refs.

 ### `selectedColor` (optional)

 String hex value.